tuanbs/to-do-mobile-app/CODE_FLOW.md

 ![alt text](./docs/images/screenshots/home-list-dark.png "Title")
 ![alt text](./docs/images/screenshots/settings-dark.png "Title")

-## Summary.
+### Review.

 What we have done so far:
-- Implemented Read and Update operations.
-- Implemented Delete operation.
+- Created `AppGlobals` class to keep global variables.
 - Allow users to toggle the light/ dark mode for the entire app in Settings page and keep this setting value in local storage using `shared_preferences` package.

 ## Conclusion.

-Woa, we finish the app and I hope you enjoy this article.
-Please leave some comments if you think we can improve it better so that we can learn from each other.
+Woa, finally we finish the app and I hope you enjoy this article.
+Please leave your comments if you think I can improve it better so that we can learn from each other.
 Thanks.

 --------------------------------------------------

-# References:
+## References:

 - [Flutter: Best Practices and Tips](https://medium.com/flutter-community/flutter-best-practices-and-tips-7c2782c9ebb5)
 - [AngularAngular Observable Data Services](https://coryrylan.com/blog/angular-observable-data-services)